Prestige (magazine)

-Prestige is the monthly French magazine dedicated largely for women's fashion, jewelries and lifestyle.
-The Prestige readers are mainly aged between 25 and 64 years old.
+Prestige is a monthly French magazine dedicated largely to women's fashion, jewelry and lifestyle.
+Prestige readers are mainly between 25 and 64 years old.
 The magazine is based in Chebbak Baabda.

 History

 In 1993, Nadim Publications and Informations (NPI) launched Prestige magazine - an innovative press concept in Lebanon.
 It has been constantly evolving year after year by introducing new columns into its pages.
-Prestige app is now available in Google Play and Apple Store downloadable for your mobile to bring a new way of magazine reading.
+The Prestige app is now available for download on Google Play and the Apple Store,offering a new way to read the magazine on mobile devices.

-Prestige magazine circulates 30,000 copies and are distributed across Lebanon, Egypt, Jordan, Syria, France and Canada.
+Prestige magazine circulates 30,000 copies, which are distributed across Lebanon, Egypt, Jordan, Syria, France, and Canada.
 It is also found on MEA's board for a full coverage.